nickj609/GameModeManager/README.md

 <details>
 <summary>Admin Commands</summary>

+- `!allmaps` - Displays an admin menu for changing the map to any map from any game mode.

 - `!maps` - Displays an admin menu for changing the map.

-   > _It only shows maps for the current game mode/map group._
+   > _It only shows maps for the current game mode._

    ![Screenshot 2024-06-15 214126](https://github.com/nickj609/GameModeManager/assets/32173425/6da6d946-c876-4182-b7d2-8bb4e8d7341f)